-How to Remove Disqualification of Directors
+How to Remove Director Disqualification in India

-How to Remove Disqualification of Directors
+How to Remove Director Disqualification in India

 MCA has disqualified many directors over the past few years regardless of the degree of non-compliance.
 However, through the removal of director disqualification, you can get back your position as the director of your company.